influxdata/docs-v2/content/influxdb/clustered/admin/upgrade.md

 ### Update your image to use a new package version

-In your `myinfluxdb.conf`, update the package version defined in `spec.package.image` to the version you want to upgrade to.
+In your `myinfluxdb.yml`, update the package version defined in `spec.package.image` to the version you want to upgrade to.

 {{% code-placeholders "PACKAGE_VERSION" %}}